 - Resolutions should be accompanied by a concise summary of background information and supporting documentation.

 - The resolutions will first be considered by the Resolutions Committee for consideration.
 The Resolutions Committee will bring a recommendation to Board of Directors prior to the AGM.

 - Resolutions will be included on the agenda of the Annual General Meeting.

-Resolutions will be accepted up to 12:00 pm on Monday, November 9, 2020.
+Resolutions will be accepted up to Tuesday, November 2, 2021 at 4:00PM.
 Given that the Resolutions Committee will not have adequate time to carry out research on resolutions received within 3 weeks of the AGM, the responsibility rests upon the resolution mover and seconder to provide adequate detailed background information in order for a resolution to be considered at the AGM.

 How to Submit